Energy in Queensland: Geothermal

 In remote South West Queensland, there are large geothermal resources which remain mostly untapped.
 Near-boiling water is taken from the Great Artesian Basin to power a small geothermal power plant at Birdsville.
 Here the Cooper Basin and Eromanga Basins contain some of the world's hottest fractured granite which is also close to an adequate water supply for a power station.

 In August 2010, the Queensland Parliament passed the Geothermal Energy Act 2010, which supersedes the Geothermal Exploration Act 2004.
 The new law incorporates production requirements and includes changes to land access policy.

 October 2010 saw the announcement of the Coastal Geothermal Energy Initiative by the Queensland Minister for Mines and Energy, Stephen Robertson.
 The aim of the initiative was to identify geothermal resources which are close to the coast with its existing electricity transmission lines and major population centres.
 Potential was identified in four geological basins; Tarong Basin, the Maryborough Basin South, the Duaringa Basin North and the Hillsborough Basin.

-In April 2011, the Queensland Geothermal Energy Centre of Excellence (QGECE) was opened at the University of Queensland.
-The Centre will undertake research and development in large-scale electricity generation from geothermal energy.
+In 2008, the Queensland Geothermal Energy Centre of Excellence (QGECE) was opened at the University of Queensland, with the goal of research and development into large-scale electricity generation from geothermal energy.
+This centre was later renamed to Energy Futures, and is now known as the Centre for Multiscale Energy Systems (CMES).
+The primary research goals of this centre remain within the field of renewable energy, with a current focus on green hydrogen usage.